 While in Argentina, we saw mate consumed much more in the rural area and provinces as compared to Buenos Aires, the capital.

-That said, mate is an Argentinian favorite drink and consumed frequently at home, in restaurants or on the go.
+That said, mate is an Argentinian favorite drink and is consumed frequently at home, in restaurants, or on the go.

 While in South America, don’t miss this special drink that is very much a part of tradition and culture.

 AUTHENTIC FOOD QUEST TIP: To get authentic dulce de leche, yerba mate, alfajores, Argentinian grass-fed beef, and more, see the Best Stores for Authentic Argentina Food.